Download the FREE Mobile App with Audio Tours

 How do timed tickets work?

 Tickets have entry times beginning every half hour.
 There is no time limit (besides the end of the day) for how long you can spend in the galleries.
-You must arrive within a half hour after your ticketed time (i.e. arrive by 1:30 p.m. for a 1 p.m. ticket).
-Entry is not guaranteed 30 minutes after your ticketed time.
+You must arrive within 30 minutes of your ticketed time (i.e. arrive by 1:30 p.m. for a 1 p.m. ticket).
+Entry is not guaranteed if you arrive 30 minutes after your ticketed time.
 Early entry is not allowed (visitors will be let into the museum at the time on their ticket).

 I'd like to cancel the free general admission tickets I've reserved.

-Thank you for letting us know.
-Please login to your ticketing account at https://ticketing.thebroad.org to cancel your free general admission tickets.
+Please login to your ticketing account to cancel your free general admission tickets.